As tree canopies fill in, many lawns thin out. By May or June, many people go in search of a ground-covering solution for shade.

 Supina bluegrass (Poa supina) is an Alpine native and is the newest to commercial trade.
 It was first introduced as a turf species in Germany during the 1970s.
 Michigan State University tested it during the 1990s for athletic fields and other environments.* Turf specialists found it capable of thriving in deep shade where the soil is moist.
 It is sometimes mixed with rough bluegrass (Poa trivialis), which is almost as shade-tolerant.
 If conditions are right, supina bluegrass will populate a deeply shady spot where other grasses fade after a few seasons.

 Unfortunately, this species seems to have three drawbacks, noted both in research and informal conversations.

-First, it is expensive at about $25 - $30 per pound.
+First, it is expensive, and can be around $25 to $30 per pound.
 It is partially overcome by the fact that it usually only five to twenty-five percent of a seed mix.

 The second drawback is its light color.
 Some newer varieties such as Poa supina 'Supranova' may overcome this.